 - you have had a difficult delivery with a single baby before

 As with any pregnancy, if you plan a vaginal birth, you may still end up needing an emergency caesarean.

-In very rare cases, some women deliver 1 twin vaginally and then need a caesarean section to deliver the second twin.
-This happens in less than 5% of twin births.
+In a small number of cases, some women deliver 1 twin vaginally and then need a caesarean section to deliver the second twin.

 Video: how can my twin or multiple births be managed?